shuntress/web-host/README.md

 babel, lint, or docker files.
 The .git folder is the only dev tool sub-directory.

-The setup script installs this software as a persistent service and targets [systemd](https://systemd.io/) but the project is otherwise system-agnostic.
+The setup script targets [systemd](https://systemd.io/) to install this software as a persistent service but the project is otherwise system-agnostic.

 ## Quick Start